Talking to Your Elderly Parents About Credit Card DebtSeptember 20, 2019

 There really is no specific and clear answer to this question.
 Finances are a delicate topic.
 And for your parents who handled finances, potential debt, and caring for you as you grew up, it can be an embarrassing topic.
-You just have to make sure the way you approach this matter is in a judgment proof manner.
+You just have to make sure the you approach this matter without judgment, especially discussing credit card debt.

 You know your parents best, and you should decide when is the best time to start the talk about finances.
 Sometimes is may be easier if there is a way to transition into the conversation as opposed to just coming in one day and jumping to it.
 On the other hand, some of your parents may actually appreciate it more if you don’t slowly bring up the topic.

 In the end you have to decide what works best, but also don’t assume this will be particularly easy.
 Imagine that you may be in their shoes one day and think about how you want to be treated.
 Even if you think that you won’t because you are preparing well, remember that they probably didn’t envision a future where they were in debt and struggling financially either.
 No one generally leads their life assuming they will end up in their elderly years in debt.

 What to Know About Elderly Credit Card Debt